Welcome to the Muslim Traveler’s Guide to the World!

 The Muslim Traveler

-If you think that the Muslim Traveler is about traveling to have fun and enjoy life, well, it’s not!
+If you think that The Muslim Traveler is about traveling to have fun and enjoy life, well, it’s not!

 This blog is about being conscious and faithful when traveling the world or planning to travel anywhere as a Muslim.
 It’s not always about traveling to have fun; it’s more about traveling to learn.

-The truth is that today’s modern travel isn’t the travel for most Muslims out there, but still, there is a lot to explore on this planet to learn the signs of our creator and lord (Allah), the one who created us along with everything we have on this planet.
+The truth is that today’s modern travel isn’t the travel for most Muslims out there, but still, there is a lot to explore on this planet to learn the signs of our Creator and Lord (Allah), the One who created us along with everything we have on this planet.

-I started The Muslim Traveler as a travel blog and as a way to help Muslims explore the world with faith, intention, and awareness — a reminder that travel can be a form of learning, worship, and reflection, not a race for pictures or trends.
+We started The Muslim Traveler as a travel blog and as a way to help Muslims explore the world with faith, intention, and awareness — a reminder that travel can be a form of learning, worship, and reflection, not a race for pictures or trends.

-Over time, I realized that the journey that matters the most is to learn more about Allah — the Lord of the worlds — and that it is not only about worldly travel, flights, and destinations.
+Over time, we realized that the journey that matters the most is to learn more about Allah — the Lord of the worlds — and that it is not only about worldly travel, flights, and destinations.

 Travel will always be a part of this blog, because moving through the world teaches us humility, gratitude, and wonder.